How to get the most out of your DSLR

-Don’t be afraid to play with manual settings (if it gets too confusing, you can always restore the settings and go back to using Auto mode) take lots of pictures, experiment, see what works and what doesn’t.
+If you want o get the most out of your DLSR, you can’t be afraid to play with manual settings (if it gets too confusing, you can always restore the settings and go back to using Auto mode).
+Take lots of pictures, experiment, see what works and what doesn’t.

 LEARN YOUR CONTROLS